Mesh Wi-Fi vs Traditional Routers: Which is better?

 Mesh Wi-Fi (also known as Whole Home Wi-Fi) systems are home networking solutions that opt for a more decentralised approach to the problem of local connectivity.

-Rather than force every device in your home to wirelessly connect to the same router, which may not always be located or situated in an ideal location, Mesh Wi-Fi systems rely on multiple Wi-Fi nodes.
+Rather than force every device in your home to wirelessly connect to the internet through the same router, Mesh Wi-Fi systems rely on multiple Wi-Fi nodes.
+They start from a place of accepting that your regular router probably isn't located in the perfect spot to serve every connected device in your house and work forward from there.

-Overall, Mesh Wi-Fi can allow for faster speeds, smoother reliability and greater wireless coverage of your home.
-They’re also easy to expand, allowing you to build the local network solution that makes the most sense for your home.
+In some situations, mesh Wi-Fi can allow for faster speeds, better reliability and greater wireless coverage of your home than a conventional router would.
+As systems, they're also very scalable and quick to customise.
+If you're having trouble with one corner of your home, it's easy to expand a Mesh Wi-Fi network and build the home networking solution that makes the most sense for your circumstances.

 What are the differences between Mesh and Traditional Wi-Fi routers?